hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_activate', 'my_hcap_activate' );
 `

-= How to block hCaptcha on specific form? =
+= How to block hCaptcha on a specific form? =

 The plugin has a filter to block adding and verifying hCaptcha on a specific form.
 Below is an example of how to block the hCaptcha widget on the Gravity Form with id = 1.
 The check for the plugin name should be provided against the plugin's slug (directory/main-plugin-file.php).